Motalib01/El-Waheb/README.md

 ##  Overview
 **El-Waheb** is an application designed to facilitate and manage blood donation requests, donor information, and emergency blood availability.
 Built using ASP.NET Core and Entity Framework Core, the platform ensures a structured, scalable, and efficient system for connecting blood donors with recipients in need.

-Key Features
+##Key Features
- Blood Donation Requests: Users can create and manage blood donation requests based on urgency and location.
+ -**Blood Donation Requests**: Users can create and manage blood donation requests based on urgency and location.
- Donor Management: A structured database for storing donor details, blood types, and availability.
+ -**Donor Management**: A structured database for storing donor details, blood types, and availability.
- Location-Based Search: Helps recipients find the nearest donors or blood banks.
+ -**Location-Based Search**: Helps recipients find the nearest donors or blood banks.
- Notifications System: Sends alerts to registered donors when a matching blood request is made.
+ -**Notifications System**: Sends alerts to registered donors when a matching blood request is made.
- Secure & Scalable Architecture: Uses modern development practices to ensure high performance and data integrity.
+ -**Secure & Scalable Architecture**: Uses modern development practices to ensure high performance and data integrity.

 El-Waheb aims to make blood donation easier, faster, and more accessible, ultimately saving lives through technology.